How to Change Domain in WordPress Plugin: 6 Simple Steps (Complete 2025 Guide)

 Download your chosen plugin directly from the WordPress repository to ensure you’re getting the authentic, unmodified version.
 Navigate to your WordPress admin dashboard, go to Plugins → Add New, and search for your selected plugin.

-Click “Install Now” and then “activate” once installation completes.
+Click “Install Now” and then “Activate” once installation completes.
 If you’ve chosen a premium plugin like WP Migrate DB Pro, you’ll need to enter your license key at this stage.
 Don’t skip the license verification—unlicensed plugins often lack critical support features you might need during troubleshooting.

 Take a moment to explore the plugin’s dashboard.
 Note the location of key features like backup creation, URL replacement options, and log files.
 This reconnaissance will save you valuable time during the actual migration process.
+According to W3C accessibility guidelines, ensuring your plugin interface is intuitive reduces user error significantly.

 Step 2 – Configure Old & New URLs in the Plugin